Skip to content

 The Electronic Band Structure

-While the electronic density obtained from DFT is meaningful, the Kohn-Sham states are not strictly the electronic states of the system.
+We know that, while the electronic density obtained from DFT is meaningful, the Kohn-Sham states are not strictly the electronic states of the system.
 Nonetheless, they are in practice often a good first approximation of the electronic states of a system, so can be useful in understanding the properties of a system.

-Examining how the state energies change from one k-point to the next can tell us useful things such as if a material is likely to have a direct or indirect optical gap for example.
-For this we need to visualize how the energies of the states vary with k-point.
+Examining how the Kohn-Sham energies change from one k-point to the next can tell us useful things such as if a material is likely to have a direct or indirect optical gap.
+For this it is useful to visualize how the energies change along a k-point path in the first Brillouin zone.
 The usual way this is done is to plot the band energies along lines between the various high-symmetry k-points in the Brillouin zone.
-The details of how this can be done is beyond the scope of this course, but an outline is given 🔗 here.
+For example, a high symmetry path for a face-centred cubic (FCC) lattice (see figure below) could be Γ—X—U|K—Γ—L—W—X:

 The directory 03_bandstructure contains input files to calculate and plot the band structure of diamond.
 This a four-step process: